ursgal/ursgal/README.rst

 .. note::

-    Under Linux it may be required to change the permission in the python3.4 site-package folder so that all files are executable
+    Under Linux, it may be required to change the permission in the python3.4 site-package folder so that all files are executable

 (You might need administrator privileges to write in the Python site-package folder.